lifestyle

 Sea moss can be helpful in areas other than your weight loss journey.

-Being a great source of iodine, sea moss can support our thyroid health, which is important for everything from metabolism, heart health, to immune health.
+Being a great source of iodine, sea moss can support our thyroid health, which is important for everything from metabolism and heart health to a well-functioning immune health.
+The key is making sure you do not ingest excessive amounts.

 Sea moss can support gut health and proper digestion, which has broad ramifications for the health of our bodies as a whole.
-It may boost immunity and enhance your workout capacity, and it’s an excellent source of trace minerals, containing 92 of the 110 minerals the body is made of.
-Lastly, sea moss may promote hair, skin, and nail health.
+It may boost immunity and promote hair, skin, and nail health based on its mineral content.

 Take the quiz